-Professor Ristino joined the Vermont Law School faculty in 2013.
-She is the first director of the Center for Agriculture and Food Systems (CAFS) and an associate professor of law.
-As director, she is responsible for CAFS vision and direction, including curriculum development, teaching, outreach, and advocacy.
-Professor Ristino is also the faculty advisor to VLS's Food and Agriculture Law Society.
+Laurie Ristino is the inaugural director of the Center for Agriculture and Food Systems at Vermont Law School and an associate professor of law.
+She also serves as the faculty advisor to the student Food and Agriculture Law Society.

 Losing Ground: A Clarion Call for Farm Bill Reform to Ensure a Food Secure, Columbia Journal of Environmental Law (forthcoming).

 It’s Come to This.
 Natural Resources & Environment, Summer 2015, American Bar Association